 - Identify and promote the growth of highly capable students

-- Provide academic acceleration and enrichment to meet the special needs of HC students
+- Provide academic acceleration and enrichment to meet the special needs of highly capable students

 - Foster creativity and inquiry in academic and non-academic domains

-- Provide guidance and assistance in social and emotional development of HC students
+- Provide guidance and assistance in social and emotional development of highly capable students

 Highly Capable Program

-Grades 2-5: Students testing high in all areas will qualify through the Multi-disciplinary Team process for Peninsula Accelerated Classroom Enrichment (PACE), the self-contained 2/3 and 4/5 classes at Voyager and Minter Creek elementary schools.
+Grades 2-5: Students testing high in all areas will qualify through the Multi-Disciplinary Team (MDT) process for Peninsula Accelerated Classroom Enrichment (PACE), the self-contained 2/3 and 4/5 classes at Voyager, Discovery, and Minter Creek elementary schools.
 Transportation is provided.

-Students demonstrating Highly Capable aptitudes in one area but not all areas will be served in neighborhood schools in subject specific programs, Accelerated in Math (AIM) or Accelerated in Reading (AIR).
+Students demonstrating highly capable aptitudes in one area but not all will be served in neighborhood schools in subject specific programs, Accelerated in Math (AIM) or Accelerated in Reading (AIR).
 These programs consist of clusters of students with teachers who have been involved in Highly Capable training.
-The instruction varies based on the students’ ability and on the subject matter but the teacher implements strategies and materials for Highly Capable populations when appropriate.
+The instruction varies based on the student's ability and on the subject matter but the teacher implements strategies and materials for highly capable populations when appropriate.
 The clustering option is also available for PACE qualified students who choose not to participate in PACE.